 For example, if you're an accountant, say your client sues you for making a mistake in your paperwork, causing them to lose out on significant tax advantages.
 The client could have grounds for legal action against you.
 Professional liability will cover related expenses up to your insurance policy limits.
 This includes your lawyer and legal fees and judgments if you are ruled liable for your client's losses.

 Commercial property insurance

 These forms, signed by your clients or customers, may protect you from some liability.
-They do not stop anyone from trying to sue you, however, and even the best waiver is still vulnerable to challenge.
-You can still be sued for gross negligence or intentional torts, even if your waiver is airtight.
+But, they don't stop anyone from trying to sue you, and even the best waiver is still vulnerable to challenge.
+Even if your waiver is airtight, you can still be sued for gross negligence or intentional torts.

-In other words, it's smart to have an enforceable waiver, but you also need insurance for backup.
-Some kinds of business insurance include funding for your legal defense -- not just the cost of a settlement.
-Without insurance, you have to pay out of pocket for your own lawyers, which costs you money -- even if the person who signed the waiver can't get out of it.
+Some business insurance includes funding for your legal defense — not just the cost of a settlement.
+Without insurance, you have to pay out of pocket for your own lawyers, which can cost you a considerable amount — even if the person who signed the waiver can't get out of it.

-Of course, having insurance offers more benefits than just financial security.
-It eliminates some of the worry from your shoulders—you can feel some sense of comfort knowing that your policy will offer some coverage when something unexpected occurs.
+Having insurance offers more benefits than just financial security — it eliminates some of the worries on your shoulders.
+You can feel some sense of comfort knowing that your policy will offer some coverage when something unexpected occurs.

 The cost of premiums is a modest investment for what you get in exchange, knowing you're supported after a break-in, injury or catastrophic natural disasters.

 Besides providing you with peace of mind, it conveys to your customers and financial partners that you're a reliable choice by being prepared.
 It shows that you care about the quality of your products and services and the safety of your employees.